Chances are you’ve seen those giant mosquito-like insects hovering around your yard or garden at some point.

 Adult crane flies also have a short adult lifespan of only 10 to 15 days.
 During this time, their only goal is to mate and lay eggs.
 Females lay up to 300 eggs in their short lives.

-Crane flies are found throughout most of the world, with over 15,000 different species [4].
+Crane flies are found worldwide, with over 15,000 different species [4].
 Though they vary in size, color, and specific habitat, they all share the same gangly, long-legged appearance.

 Though adult crane flies themselves cause no harm, their awkward, gangly appearance can alarm some people.
-But by understanding the benefits of these fascinating flies and making your yard inviting to them, you may be rewarded with important pest control allies.
+You could gain helpful pest control allies by learning about these amazing flies and making your yard welcoming.

 Takeaway